xenondevs/Docs/docs/nova/api/tileentity/tileentity.md

 # TileEntity

 A TileEntity is a block that has internal logic and tick-based updates.
-Currently, Nova only has TileEntities as blocks but this may change in the future.

 ## Getting the owner of a TileEntity